 Just finished reading the article by Riley Parsons, W8BXY, on code-practice stations.
 Am I disgusted!
 It is not an idea of selling a few more copies, as he puts it - it is the idea that a few selfish hams ruin the good name of hamdom.
 For instance, he has a ticket, why not close up the bands to any new ones now and give the whole thing to him?
 I'm sure that would suit him fine.
-I'm an SWL and a prospective ham and think that the selected few. . . . every one to enjoy and not the selected few. . . . . - Bill Rogers, SWL
+I'm an SWL and a every one to enjoy and not the selected few. . . . -- Bill Rogers, SWL prospective ham and think that the bands should be for